7 Spring Fashion Trends That Are Bringing Joy Back To Dressing

 With vaccine rollouts bringing about a more optimistic horizon, we’re seeing these spring collections with a newfound sense of excitement.

 When we first saw the 2021 spring collections in September, we hadn’t any idea what sorts of occasions they’d be worn to once they finally arrived in stores.
-Now, seven months later, the vaccine is being rolled out and a newfound sense of excitement is growing around the fashion trends we can take outside.
+Now, seven months later, 32 million people in the U.K are vaccinated.
+In turn, a newfound sense of excitement is growing around the fashion trends we can take outside.

 Ahead, a refresher on all the top trends for spring, from supersized silhouettes at Sportmax and Louis Vuitton to joyful colours and patterns at Versace and Miu Miu, all of which we’re now viewing with fresh (and optimistic) eyes — and an open wallet.